 Adjusted misstatements 2016/17 Comprehensive Income and Expenditure Statement Balance Sheet Dr (£'000) Cr (£'000) Dr (£'000) Cr (£'000) There are no adjusted misstatements to report.

 Disclosure amendments

 Our audit identified a small number of presentational and disclosure errors, all of which have been amended.
-Only those which are considered significant have been listed here:
+The main disclosures identified have been listed here: